fearcool1/HTML-and-CSS-solution/README.md

 **To do this challenge, you need a basic understanding of HTML and CSS.**

 ## The challenge

-Your challenge is to build out this QR code component and get it looking as close to the design as possible.
+-The challenge is to build out this Stats Preview Card Component and get it looking as close to the design as possible.

-You can use any tools you like to help you complete the challenge.
-So if you've got something you'd like to practice, feel free to give it a go.

-Want some support on the challenge?
-[Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.
+-The users should be able to view the optimal layout depending on their device's screen size

 ## Where to find everything